Nobel Prizes for Literature awarded to Olga Tokarczuk and Peter Handke | DW | 10.10.2019

-In the double annoucement on Thursday, the Swedish Academy lauded Tokarczuk's "a narrative imagination" and "encyclopedic passion," honoring Handke, in turn, for "an influential work" that explores "the periphery and the specificity of human experience."
+In the double annoucement on Thursday, the Swedish Academy lauded Tokarczuk's "narrative imagination" and "encyclopedic passion," honoring Handke, in turn, for "an influential work" that explores "the periphery and the specificity of human experience."

 In the history of the Nobel Prize for Literature, 2018 was truly not a good year.
 Allegations of sexual harassment, rape, corruption, breach of confidentiality — month after month the scandals surrounding the Swedish Academy kept coming.
 By the end of the year, the once venerable literary institution had almost torn itself apart with publicly fought battles.